How Many Cards Go Across in Solitaire, and Other Solitaire Setup Questions

 Out of the 52 cards in your deck, you will use 28 cards to construct your tableau to begin the game.
 This involves building 7 columns – the 7 cards “across” that you’ll see in Solitaire.
 This will leave you with 24 cards remaining to form your stockpile.

-What is the set-up for Spider Solitaire?
+What is the Spider Solitaire setup?

 Spider Solitaire, unlike Klondike, has eight foundational piles.
 The eight piles are what give “Spider” its name – from the eight legs of the common arachnid!